code4it-dev/c4it-hugo/content/architecture-note/c4-model/index.md

  - /architecture-notes/post-slug/featuredImage.png
 ---

-C4 is a renomated way of representing software architectures, describing the different parts via code.
+The C4 Model is a renomated way of representing software architectures, describing the different parts via code in a hierarchical way: you start from the high-level view, and gradually describe the details of each component and their interactions.

 I'm sure you've already have heard of it.
 But have you ever used it in a real project?

+I have used the C4 Model to describe the architecture of a project, and I decided to use Structurizr as a tool to generate such diagrams.

 In this article, I will share my experience with it, as well as some practical tips to use it.
+I have used Windows 11, but almost everything I share here can be used with other Operating Systems as well.

 ## An overview of the C4 Model